agarciadom/ecore2thrift/README.md

 # ecore2thrift
 This is a utility for generating a [Thrift](http://thrift.apache.org/) IDL file from an annotated [Ecore](http://www.eclipse.org/modeling/emf/) metamodel.
+The main advantage of doing so is that Eclipse tooling for editing Ecore metamodels is more mature than existing Thrift editors, including some convenient textual editors such as [Emfatic](https://www.eclipse.org/emfatic/).
+Additionally, Ecore does not suffer from some of the inconveniences of the Thrift IDL, such as having to sort definitions in a particular way.

 It is written in EGL from the [Epsilon](http://www.eclipse.org/epsilon/) project.

 To install, please use this update site: